cgwire/kitsu-publisher-next/README.md

 [![Kitsu](https://www.cg-wire.com/en/images/kitsu.png)](https://kitsu.cg-wire.com)

-# Kitsu Publisher, Collaboration Platform for Animation Studios
+# Kitsu Publisher, send your files right from your DCC

 Kitsu is a web application to share the progress of your productions and validate your deliveries.
 It improves the communication between all stakeholders.